1978 Capital City 400: Race report

-Eighteen thousand people were a live witness to five yellow flags being used for twenty-seven laps in addition to 16 lead changes by the drivers.
+Eighteen thousand people attended the race.
+Five yellow flags were used in twenty-seven laps, and the lead swapped hands 16 times.
 The pole position speed was acquired by Darrell Waltrip's Chevrolet Monte Carlo with a qualifying speed of 91.964 mph during his solo run.
 Meanwhile, the average speed of the actual race would be 79.568 mph.

 Dave Dion had his best start of fourth place and had a fast car in the race until an incident took him out of the race on lap 85.
-Roger Hamby matches his best Cup finish of tenth place.
+Roger Hamby matched his best Cup finish of tenth place.

 Notable crew chiefs for this race included Darrell Bryant, Junie Donlavey, Buddy Parrott, Jake Elder, Kirk Shelmerdine, Dale Inman, Bud Moore, and Tim Brewer.

-Ed Negre would receive the last-place finish for a brake problem acquired on lap 6 of the race.
-The top prize of the race was $13,800 ($ when adjusted for inflation) while last placed awarded the driver with a meager $300 ($ when adjusted for inflation).
+Ed Negre would receive the last-place finish because of a brake problem acquired on lap 6 of the race.
+The top prize of the race was $13,800 ($ adjusted for inflation) while last place awarded the driver with $300 ($ when adjusted for inflation).
 Cale Yarborough would retain his lead in the championship points after this race.
 30 drivers would attend this race; all of them were born in the United States of America.